 The Creston City Pound is a holding facility for stray/abandoned animals within Creston City limits.
 Animals are held for 7 days to give owners time to claim their pets.
 After this time they become available for adoption.
 Here is where a dedicated group of volunteers come in.
-Creston Animal Rescue Effort (CARE), established in 1998, helps to get these pets adopted into new homes and escape death.
-We publish their photos in the local paper, hang flyers around the community, update this website and Face Book, host fundraisers and supply the pets with treats, vet care and love.
+Since 1998 Creston Animal Rescue Effort (CARE) has helped to get these pets adopted into new homes.
+We publish their photos in the local paper, hang flyers around the community, update our website and Face Book, host fundraisers and supply the pets with treats, vet care and love.
 Please be patient, ALL our work is done by volunteers who have full-time jobs and families.
-When calling please be sure you speak clearly and leave a phone number.
+When calling please speak clearly and leave a phone number.
 You may also email CARE at email@example.com or message us on Face Book @ Creston Animals.

 Adopting a Friend

 Adoptions can not be done through the mail or done as a gift for someone else.
 The actual adopter must fill out an application and meet with the Adoption Coordinator.
 The animal must reside at the address on the contract.
-Call ahead for an appointment, 641-782-2330 leave a message.
+Call ahead for an appointment as the City Pound does not have regular “open” hours,

 We ask that you fill out an application prior to adoption.
-You can print one below or you can email CARE (firstname.lastname@example.org) with your name and address and we can email or snail-mail you an application.
+You can contact CARE with your name and address and we can email or snail-mail you an application.
 We can not adopt outside of Iowa as it is too difficult to do home checks and review applications.
 We give priority to local adopters who own their home and have completed an adoption application.
 The applications usually take 3-5 days to review so please be patient.
 We reserve the right to refuse an adoption to anyone.

-To reach the pound, go south on Lake Shore Drive (next to McKinley Lake) past the outdoor pool and camp ground, it's the white metal building next to the Creston City Water Pollution Plant at 710 Lake Shore Drive.
-The pound doesn't have a phone on site.
+To reach the pound, go south on Lakeshore Drive (next to McKinley Lake) past the outdoor pool and camp ground, it's the white metal building next to the city Water Pollution Plant at 710 S Lakeshore Drive.
 There is no person on duty at the facility so anyone wanting to view animals must make an appointment by calling 641-782-2330 and leaving a message.
-Messages are returned between 8 a.m. and 9:30 a.m. and again between 7 p.m. and 9:30 p.m.
+Messages are returned between 8 a.m. and 9:30 a.m. and again between 7:30 p.m. and 9:30 p.m.

 Mailing A Donation

 C.A.R.E. relies solely on donations and fundraisers.
 The City purchases the pet food and maintains the utilities at the pound but all vet care, spay and neuter promotions, adoption ads and flyers, treats, toys and transportation to other shelters is paid for by Creston Animal Rescue Effort.
 Please help us help them by sending a donation today!
-The address is C.A.R.E., 304 W. DeVoe, Creston, Iowa 50801.
-THANK YOU!
+Mail donations to C.A.R.E., 304 W. DeVoe, Creston, Iowa 50801.
 Note: this is NOT the facility address, it is for mailing donations only.